Sources of Inspiration for Starting a Business

 Maybe you’ve been talking about your great business idea for a long time now.
 You know you can do it — so what’s stopping you?
 Or maybe you started taking steps toward making your idea a reality, but something came up and you just haven’t gotten around to committing yourself.
-The following suggestions can help you get some traction on your idea.
+The following suggestions can help you get some traction on your idea for starting a business.
 They can also serve to inspire you and spur you on in your business endeavors.

 One highly respected community organization is Rotary International, a humanitarian group of businesspeople who dedicate themselves to improving their communities and providing scholarships and other benefits.
 The advantage of Rotary is that wherever you travel in the world, you are likely to find a local chapter.
 To become a member of Rotary, you need to be nominated by a current member.

 If you don’t know anyone who is a member, start by joining your local Chamber of Commerce and the various trade organizations for your industry.
 Chances are you’ll find a Rotarian in one of these organizations as well.
 Rotary membership is a great way to start feeling comfortable about wanting to become a business owner.

 - Tell a friend.
 If you announce to a friend that you intend to start a business, that friend will ask how it’s going every time you meet.
 The need to report progress should be enough to motivate you to make at least some headway.
 Nothing is better than to have a friend keep nagging you about your great idea — that’s what friends are for!

 - Leave your job.
 Leaving your job is a pretty radical step, but some folks can never quite get up the courage to start the businesses they’ve been dreaming about without having a cataclysmic event push them into doing it.
 Leaving a good job is a major decision that must not be taken lightly, and it needs to be considered only after you’ve done your homework on the business concept you want to execute.
 You can do all the feasibility work for your new business while you’re still at your job and not leave until you’re ready to devote full attention to the new business.